Full Moon (Kris Kristofferson and Rita Coolidge album): Background

-Since they were on different record labels, Monument and A&M came to an agreement to take turns releasing the album, with Coolidge’s A&M going first with Full Moon.
+Since they were on different record labels, Monument and A&M came to an agreement to take turns releasing the album, with Coolidge's A&M going first with Full Moon.

 Recording and composition

 Full Moon was produced by Coolidge's producer David Anderle.
 As noted by William Ruhlmann in his AllMusic review of the album, "Despite Kristofferson's greater celebrity, the LP was made with Coolidge's strengths in mind.
 David Anderle, its producer, was her producer, and it was released on her record label, A&M. The songs were set in her key, with Kristofferson crooning along in an unusually high register.
 The tempos were mostly slow, emphasizing the dreamy quality of Coolidge's voice."
-The pair co-wrote two songs for the LP, which was, unsurprisingly, made up of mostly love songs.
-Although Kristofferson was the hottest writer in country music in the early seventies, Full Moon contains material from other writers, including Kristofferson keyboardist Donnie Fritts, Tony Joe White, Larry Murray, and Tom Jans.
+The pair co-wrote two songs for the LP, which was made up of mostly love songs.
+Although Kristofferson was a well-known writer in country music in the early seventies, Full Moon contains material from other writers, including Kristofferson keyboardist Donnie Fritts, Tony Joe White, Larry Murray, and Tom Jans.
 The album was a departure musically for Kristofferson, whose albums became more polished since his debut, and this trend continued with Full Moon, as noted by biographer Stephen Miller:

-The couple would release two more duet albums in 1974 and 1978.
+The couple would release two more duet albums, Breakaway in 1974 and Natural Act in 1978.